jacksho-vfx/onepiece/docs/dashboard_api.md

 # Trafalgar Dashboard API

+> **Documentation refresh (April 2024):** This guide now foregrounds authentication, caching controls, and troubleshooting steps pulled from recent support requests.
+Use the outline below when you need to verify tokens, tune cache behaviour, or diagnose stale data.

+## At a glance

+- [Authentication](#authentication) — Configure tokens and headers for every request.
+- [Dashboard caching controls](#dashboard-caching-controls) — Adjust TTLs, project caps, and manual flush behaviour.
+- [Troubleshooting checklist](#troubleshooting-checklist) — Inspect logs and health endpoints when metrics drift.

 The Trafalgar dashboard exposes a consolidated metrics endpoint that surfaces status information across ingest, render, and review systems.
 The endpoint is protected with bearer token authentication so the aggregated production data can